May 1, 2021 – Blairstown, New Jersey

 Rocky trail notwithstanding, this hike offers some of the best views around.
 There are plenty of spots to stop and relax along the way while enjoying the numerous viewpoints.
 It is also not as highly trafficked as some of the other trails nearby.

-From the parking area, turn left onto Camp Mohican Road and head downhill for about 0.3 mile.
+From the parking area, turn right onto Camp Mohican Road and head downhill for about 0.3 mile.
 Don’t forget to stop at the lodge/visitor center to check in.
 Continue down the hill to where the Appalachian Trail crosses the road.

 Turn right onto the white-blazed Appalachian Trail and cross the wooden footbridge that spans Yards Creek.

 In a short distance, the Coppermines Trail begins on the right, but you should veer left at this junction, and climb steadily along the AT, steeply in places, up to the ridge of the Kittatinny Mountains.

 In about half a mile, you’ll reach a limited east-facing viewpoint to the left of the trail at a camp site.
 This makes a good spot to take a break from the steep climb.

 Looking southwest towards the Lower Yards Creek Reservoir.